Dice

 ★ "Fret" for "worry" comes from older English.
 Adding "none" after the negative is a classic Southern/Appalachian pattern, intensifying the reassurance and giving it a friendly, down-home feel. ★

-Documented in Appalachian and Southern dialect studies, Foxfire interviews, and the Dictionary of American Regional English.
-Reflects a blend of old English verbs and regional grammar patterns brought by Scots-Irish settlers.
+Found in Appalachian and Southern dialect studies as well as Foxfire interviews, this term reflects a blend of old English verbs and regional grammar patterns brought by Scots-Irish settlers.

 Still widely heard in the South and Appalachia, especially among older speakers and in storytelling.
 Outside the region it’s rare but recognizable from context or folk songs.